cczar1/cybersecurity-portfolio/README.md

 ### [💼 My LinkedIn](https://www.linkedin.com/in/03271111/)

-<p> As a Contracts Administrator with experience in secure, compliance-driven operations, I am currently seeking to transition into a Security Operations Center (SOC) analyst position.
-My experience managing risk-sensitive agreements and supporting audit readiness has given me a solid foundation in secure operations and policy adherence. </p>
+<p> Experienced Contracts Administrator with a strong background in operational processes and compliance within secure, regulated environments.
+Currently seeking to transition into a cybersecurity role, drawing on a versatile professional foundation. </p>

 <p> This background, as well as my recent CompTIA Security+ certification, complements my current study of cybersecurity frameworks such as NIST and ISO 27001.
 To gain practical experience, I developed a home lab which has allowed me to simulate security incidents and work with SIEM, EDR, log analysis, and threat detection tools. </p>